 San Mateo County Parks Foundation

-The Parks Foundation raises funds to support projects, programs, and volunteers to benefit parks and visitors.
-The Foundation was responsible for the funding of the Bill and Jean Lane Education Center, and played a lead role in the building and exhibit design and construction.
+The Parks Foundation raises funds to support projects, programs, and volunteers to benefit county parks and visitors.
+The Foundation was responsible for the funding of the Bill and Jean Lane Education Center and played a lead role in the building and exhibit design and construction.

 California Native Plant Society